Tougher UK coronavirus curbs may last some time, health minister suggests

 With non-essential retail stores, as well as places like gyms and hair salons, ordered closed in the Tier 4 areas some businesses called the new measures a “real kick in the teeth”.

-Hancock said the government recognisd that the economic impact of the new measures would be “severe” but that it had to weigh that against the health consequences.
+Hancock said the government recognised that the economic impact of the new measures would be “severe” but that it had to weigh that against the health consequences.

 Like other countries in Europe, Britain is battling to contain new waves of the virus.
 It reported 27,052 new COVID-19 cases on Saturday, taking the total over 2 million, and 534 more deaths, taking the overall official toll to more than 67,000.

-It began rolling out innoculations using the vaccine developed by Pfizer and BioNTech earlier this month.
+It began rolling out inoculations using the vaccine developed by Pfizer and BioNTech earlier this month.

-Speaking on the BBC, Hancock said a new national lockdown was “not necessarily” inevitable to stem the rise in cases.

-“One of the reasons we brought in the strict travel movements in Tier 4 ... is to try to stop this new variant from spreading,” he told the “Andrew Marr Show”.

 Editing by Frances Kerry and John Stonestreet